Atlixco: Notable visits

 In 1840 the Marquesa Calderón de la Barca visited the community and noted that it was filled with beautiful churches, monasteries and other buildings.

 City of Atlixco

 The town was given the official status of city by Nicolás Bravo in 1843.
 In 1847, the municipal government took over administration of the San Juan de Dios Hospital.
 In 1862, troops led by General Tomás O´Horan defeated French sympathizers under Leonardo Márquez, impeding the advance of French troops.
 This was an important precursor to the Battle of Puebla.

 Economy

 Since then the area's economy has changed to the production of flowers and ornamental plants along with some commerce and industry.
 There have also been efforts to make the area attractive for tourists, with various festivals and other events established since the late 20th century.

-In 2008, the municipality set a world record for the largest chile en nogada, measuring 2.6 meters by 90cm.
+In 2008, the municipality set a world record for the largest chile en nogada, measuring 2.6 meters by 90 cm.